ranju30/bahmni-environment/README.md

 5. VAGRANT_LOG=info vagrant <command> provides useful insights incase you get stuck.
 6. If your eth1 and eth2 on your VM still (even after following step 3) doesn't come up, you might be better off replacing /etc/sysconfig/network-scripts/ifcfg-eth1 and /etc/sysconfig/network-scripts/ifcfg-eth2 files on your VM with these respectively - https://raw.github.com/Bhamni/bahmni-environment/master/samples/virtualbox-vargant/ifcfg-eth1 and https://raw.github.com/Bhamni/bahmni-environment/master/samples/virtualbox-vargant/ifcfg-eth2 respectively.
 You can use wget.
 7. Keep the vagrant plugins uptodate using vagrant plugin ... commands.
+8. If you are getting error related to guest additions even after you do reload then, you need to update your plugins.
+For example like this: vagrant plugin update vagrant-vbguest .
+Failure to load the guest addons can result in puppet folders not being shared between the guest and host.